 Happy 2014 to all our friends, I was away for a few days but we’ll resume gradually the number of posts, January is always a little slower, isn’t it?
 Today’s artist is a small (late) tribute to our Polish friends, nothing less than one of the biggest visitors of our page!

 The culture of Poland is closely connected with its intricate thousand-year history.
-With origins in the culture of the Early Slavs, over time Polish culture has been profoundly influenced by its interweaving ties with the Germanic, Latinate and Byzantine worlds as well as in continual dialog with the many other ethnic groups and minorities.
-In the 19th and 20th centuries the Polish focus on cultural advancement often took precedence over political and economic activity, these factors have contributed to the versatile nature of Polish art.
+With origins in the culture of the Early Slavs, over time Polish culture has been profoundly influenced by its interweaving ties with the Germanic, Latinate and Byzantine worlds as well as in continual dialog with the many other ethnic groups.
+In the 19th and 20th centuries, the Polish focus on cultural advancement often took precedence over political and economic activity, these factors have contributed to the versatile nature of Polish art.
 Nowadays, Poland is a highly developed country, however, it retains its tradition.

 Let’s go to our history: